 - CRM Integration: This is the most critical piece.
 Your lead capture tool should connect directly to your CRM (like Salesforce or HubSpot).
 This automatically sends new leads to your sales team, tagged with the event name, for fast follow-up.

-This technology isn't just about collecting contacts; it's about starting a conversation.
 For a deeper look, you can explore what lead generation marketing is and how it works at live events.

 How Do I Track Lead Generation Success at Events?